How to Best Prepare for Parent-Teacher Conferences

 Then, pull any evidence, data, or assessments you have to support or illustrate what you want to talk about with their parents, both positive and areas of concern.
 And don’t limit this to just academic areas, but also personal growth and work habits, too.

-- You might also want to prepare a list of questions that the parent might want to ask (I've included a list of sample questions for you in the freebie for this episode).
+- You might also want to prepare a list of questions that the parent might want to ask.

 - If you use portfolios with your students, be sure to also have your students go through their portfolio a few days before the conference to find evidence of the Stars and Wishes they have already identified with you.